 - According to research, hiring managers demonstrate prejudice against unemployed candidates.

-- Although unemployment can carry a stigma, it positively affects job seekers, motivating them to put more effort into job searches.
+- Although unemployment can carry a stigma, it can also motivate job seekers to put more effort into job searches.

 - Laws in several states prevent discriminatory practices against the unemployed.

 - This article is for job seekers who are concerned about unemployment bias and want tips for finding a job while unemployed.

 As if being unemployed and finding a job weren’t hard enough already, research shows that being out of work is the main reason unemployed people aren’t getting hired.
 Research into this hiring bias began in the late 2000s and early 2010s, and present-day studies reveal it’s still an obstacle.